contentstack/marketplace-ecomm-boilerplate-app/README.md

 * After creating an app, you will be redirected to the Basic Information page.
 Add the icon for your app.
 * Open the UI Locations tab and add the URL of your app.
 For e.g. : https://localhost:4000
 * From Available location(s) , add App Configuration, Custom Field and Entry Sidebar.
 For App Configuration, add name and path.
 In `<APP_DIRECTORY>/ui/src/containers/App/index.tsx`, for App Configuration we have added route path as `/config`.
-Also we are using HashRouter for routing.
-So the value of path should be `/#/config`.
+So the value of path should be `/config`.
 Switch on the toggle for Signed if required.
 Switch on the toggle for Enabled to enable the Configuration location.
 Add the description if required.
 * For Custom Field, add name and path.
 The value of path should be `/product-field`.
 Add one more Custom Fied add name and path.
 The value for second path should be `/category-field`.
 Switch on the toggle for Enabled to enable the Custom Field location.Select the required Data Type.
 Add the description if required.
 * For Entry Sidebar Field, add name and path.
 The value of path should be /sidebar-widget.
 Switch on the toggle for Enabled to enable the Custom Field location.
 Add the description if required.